Curried Lamb and Spinach Burgers

 1. Trim off most of the surface fat and outer coating.
 Place the

-lamb in a shallow pan that will hold it snugly.
 2. Combine the oil, lemon juice, rosemary, pepper, and bay leaf.

 Blend well and rub the mixture all over the lamb.
 Cover and let